veektortee/Resume-Analyzer-Enhancer/README.md

 # ResuMatch: Resume Enhancement Application

-ResuMatch is a cloud-native application designed to analyze and enhance resumes based on specific job descriptions.
+ResuMatch is a web-based application designed to analyze and enhance resumes based on specific job descriptions.
 It integrates AI-powered content analysis with a user-friendly web interface.

 ## 🌟 Features
 - Analyze resumes in PDF or image formats.